sandeepbaynes/HangarPortal/README.md

     - Node JS
     - TypeScript
   ## TypeScript installation
+    - Use this script only if you want to install typescript globally
     - npm install typescript -g
   ## Commands
     - npm install (sudo if required)